ashedow/helpers/docs/DBs/BigData/Hadoop/README.md

 1) Replica: A physical data storage on a data node.
 Usually, there are several replicas with the same content on different data nodes.

-2) Block: This is meta-info storage on a name node that provides information about replicas’ locations and their states.
+2) Block: This is meta-info storage on a name node that provides information about replica's locations and their states.

 Both replica and block have their own states.
 First, let’s take a look at the data node replica states.